shader-park/shader-park-docs/docs/references-js/operations/setSDF.md

 ```

 ### Parameters
-**distance** The distance from the current position to the surface.
+**distance** Float: The distance from the current position to the surface.